Email Analysis Made Easy with Imbox, Pandas, and Plotly

 Let’s start with an all-in-one function that cleans up our data.
 Note that the

-belowI’ll add that the built iteratively by print()
+belowI’ll add that the built iteratively by print()-ing records and observing

 what values were at play.
 This will work as a starting point, and you will want